 Treat For Borers

 At this time of year, borers are looking for susceptible trees to enter and spend their winter in.
 By making your tree unappealing to borers in late summer and early fall, borers will find other trees to enter and feed on which stops the borer infestation before it begins.
-If you wait until the signs of borers show up in the spring, the damage will already have been done.
+If you wait until the signs of borers attack and show up in the spring, the damage will already have been done.

 Borers are one of the most destructive pests that plague a wide variety of tree species.
 The most common borers in the DC Metro area include the Asian Longhorned Beetle, Bronze Birch Borer, Emerald Ash Borer, and Ambrosia Beetle.